randytsuch/Espressure/README.md

 The main program reads A0, then scales from 0-1023 to 0-128 for an actual pot that is connected to +5V, A0 and ground

 Can also use ESP32 analog output, to let ESP32 control pump power for automated pressure profiling.
+Change scale to be from 0-675 to 0-128 for a 3.3V output to A0